 What is Chicken Adobo?

-Chicken Adobo is a popular Filipino dish with chicken braised in a mixture of soy sauce, vinegar, garlic, bay leaves, and black peppercorns.
-It's known for its savory, slightly tangy flavors.
+Chicken Adobo is a dish where chicken is soaked in a marinade of soy sauce, vinegar, garlic, bay leaves, and black peppercorns, then braised until it's perfectly tender.
+It has a savory and slightly tangy flavors.

 Ingredients you'll need